mycancel/blackjack/README.md

 ## Acknowledgement

-Starter code and file structure in "Ititial commit" was created by Anthony Cooper in the UNC Charlotte Coding Bootcamp.
+Starter code and file structure in "Initial commit" was created by Anthony Cooper in the UNC Charlotte Coding Bootcamp.